deepak-arora/HTML5/README.md

 HTML5
 =====

-A Repository of Javascript Code
+A repository of HTML 5 games and useful codes.